Customs

 Field specific rules are as follows

-must be a string that only include digits and have a length of either 6, 8, 10 or 12 digitsunit_value
+quantitymust be greater than 0country_codemust be a valid ISO 3166-1 alpha-2 country codecontentmust have a length greater than 0commodity_codemust be a string that only include digits and have a length of either 6, 8, 10 or 12 digitsunit_valuemust be greater than 0unit_weightmust be greater than 0

 If one or more objects fails to validate these rules, an error is returned with the fields affected.